Preventing Spam with reCAPTCHA

 reCAPTCHA is a free service provided by Google which lets you embed a CAPTCHA field to forms on your site to stop posts submitted by robots or abusive scripts.

 Note: Directories Pro supports reCAPTCHA v3 and reCAPTCHA v2 ("I'm not a robot" Checkbox).

 Generate Google reCAPTCHA API keys for your site.
 Make sure to select reCAPTCHA v3 or reCAPTCHA v2 ("I'm not a robot" Checkbox) as the type of reCAPTCHA when registering your site.
 If you are unsure, we recommend choosing reCAPTCHA v3.

 Go to the WordPress administration dashboard and click Directories in the admin sidebar.

 Click the Settings tab, then the reCAPTCHA sub-tab and configure the following:

-reCAPTCHA API site/secret key - Enter the API keys generated on Google in step 1.
+reCAPTCHA API site/secret key - Enter the API keys generated in step 1.

-reCAPTCHA theme - Select the color theme of the CAPTCHA field.
+reCAPTCHA theme (v2 only) - Select the color theme of the CAPTCHA field.

-reCAPTCHA type - Select the type of CAPTCHA to serve.
+reCAPTCHA type (v2 only) - Select the type of CAPTCHA to serve.
 Note that the challenge popup is displayed only when the user stays on the page for more than 5 minutes.

-reCAPTCHA size - Select the display size of the CAPTCHA field.
+reCAPTCHA size (v2 only) - Select the display size of the CAPTCHA field.